jeffreyxchan/Rock-and-Pebbles/README.md

 # Rock On!
 ## Description
 This project is a simple game coded in C++.
-It's word-guessing game in which the program chooses a secret word between 4-6 letters (from a pre-selected list of words) and the player has to guess the word in order to win.
+It's a word guessing game in which the program chooses a secret word between 4-6 letters long (from a pre-selected list of words) and the player has to guess the word correctly in order to win.
 This project tested our abilities and mechanics with C strings, the C string library, and functions.

 ## How to Play